 The mobile contacts (rollers) move vertically on the track thanks to a pinion and chain transmission.

-WHAT TO DO HOW WHY Clean the copper surface in case of clear oxidation or deposit of graphite dust.
-Fine abrasive paper (120 type first and 240 type afterwards) Dry compressed air Dry clean cloth The presence of residual material or oxide on the copper where the rollers run may cause deterioration of the rollers themselves and overheating.
+WHAT TO DO DO HOW WHY Clean the copper surface in case of clear oxidation or deposit of graphite dust. urface in case of lear oxidation or leposit of graphite Fine abrasive paper (120 type first and 240 type afterwards) Dry compressed air Dry clean cloth The presence of residual material or oxide on the copper where the rollers run may cause deterioration of the rollers themselves and overheating.
 The phenomenon is self-supplied so as time goes by, the regulator may suffer major failure.
-Clean and possibly lubricate the chain Grease or spray for cogs s and chains Ensure the correct movement of transmission units and avoid interruption of the transmission or failure.
+Clean and possibly lubricate the chain Grease or spray for cogs a and chains Ensure the correct movement of transmission units and avoid interruption of the transmission or failure.
 Check the chain tension.
-2 T4 the chain sid ally applying force on e, the displacement ice the thickness of If necessary, adjust the chain tension.
-GEARMOTOR ADJUSTING SCREWS ADJUSTING GEARMOTOR SCREWS Lift or lower the plate supporting the gearmotor by means of the fixing bolts and nuts The pulling chains tension must be such that there are no loosening or interruptions during the inversion of the rotating sense.

-WHAT TO DO HOW WHY Check the roller support condition Lift the roller and check the following points: uniformity of the force necessary to lift the rollers continuity and regularity of the movement uniformity of the contact pressure when the rollers are placed back on the regulator column.
-If it is necessary to replace the support, please contact the Service Dept. The pressure exercised on the column is critical for the contact to be efficient.
+2 When manually applying force on the chain side, the displacement should be twice the thickness of chain.
+If necessary, adjust the chain tension.
+ADJUSTING GEORGE ARMOTOR ADJUSTING SCREWS ARMOTOR Lift or lower the plate supporting the gearmotor by means of the fixing bolts and nuts The pulling chains tension must be such that there are no loosening or interruptions during the inversion of the rotating sense.
+Check the roller support condition uniformity of the contact pressure when the rollers are placed back on the regulator column.
+If it is necessary to replace the support, please contact the Service Dept. Lift the roller support and check the roller surface status.
+They must roll freely while the carriages move and their surfaces must not show any scratches, rules or flat areas.
+The pressure exercised on the column is critical for the contact to be efficient.
 If this is not ensured, the current distribution among the rollers is incorrect.
 Such condition may cause localized overheating and major failure on the regulator.
 Check the rollers status.
-Lift the roller support and check the roller surface status.
-They must roll freely while the carriages move and their surfaces must not show any scratches, rubs or flat areas.
-If it is necessary to replace the rollers, please contact the Service Dept. Stop of the roller rotation and surface irregularities cause incorrect contact with the copper winding.
+Stop of the roller rotation and surface irregularities cause incorrect contact with the copper winding.
 This determines the circulation of local eddy currents and quick overheating of the area.
 The phenomenon is self-supplied so as time goes by, the regulator may suffer major failure.